-Here are a dozen home remedies to help soothe and get rid of sore throats, these are simple to whip up and treat yourself with–nothing too fancy for ingredients and you likely have many of these items in stock at home.
+Does a sore throat have you down?
+Here are a dozen home remedies to soothe and help get rid of them.
+These are simple to whip up and treat yourself with–nothing too fancy for ingredients and you likely have many of these items in stock at home.

 Items noted with * are to be used as a gargle every other hour or so (unless directed otherwise)

 - *Cayenne Pepper: Mix 1/8th of a tsp of cayenne pepper with 1/2 cup warm water.

 - *Salt: Add 1 tsp of table salt to a cupful of warm water.